GatherPress/gatherpress/readme.md

 ### Read Developer Documentation

-Find the developer documentation inside the plugins' `docs` folder.
+Find the developer documentation inside the plugins' `docs` folder or on our [website](https://gatherpress.org/documentation/).
+Our intention is to sync the docs folder to the documentation site.

 ### What’s about the PRO version?